Yayaka/Amorphos/specification/index.md

-# Yayaka Protocol Specification
+# YMP Specification

 ## Introduction

-Yayaka Protocol is a yet another protocol for highly distributed web applications especially social blogging.
+YMP is a messaging protocol for highly distributed web applications.
-It enables each instances not to have to implement all functions of distributed web application.
+It enables each instances not to have to implement all functions of an application.

-Yayaka Protocol focuses on minimum specification and higher extensibility by subprotocols.
+YMP focuses on minimum specification and higher extensibility by subprotocols.

 ## Encoding

-Yayaka Protocol uses JSON format with UTF-8 encoding.
+YMP uses JSON format with UTF-8 encoding.

 ## Glossary

-This is a glossary of the basic terms in Yayaka Protocol.
+This is a glossary of the basic terms in YMP.

 <dl>
 <dt>Host